The Tahi Rua Toru Tech Challenge uses a special version of the CREST Programme from the Royal Society of New Zealand.

-Teachers can choose to deliver DigiCREST Primary (as part of the 123Tech Challenge) to the whole class or smaller groups with each student keeping their own portfolio of learning and achieving their Awards.
+Teachers can choose to deliver 123Tech's Discovery programme to the whole class or smaller groups with each student keeping their own portfolio of learning and achieving their Awards.

 Target level:Years 5-8 (Senior Primary / Intermediate)

-DigiCREST First, delivered as part of the 123Tech Challenge, is a team-based digital technology project challenge with comprehensive age and learning-level appropriate support and guidance.
+123Tech First Challenge is a team-based digital technology project challenge with comprehensive age and learning-level appropriate support and guidance.

-Similar but more advanced levels operate at secondary school (Bronze and Silver).
+Similar but more advanced levels operate at secondary school (123Tech Secondary and Senior Secondary).